 "I’ve been attending a dance class for the last twelve years, which not only combats the writer’s bottom but is also is an invaluable headspace for me.
 (Sometimes it’s hard to switch off from your WIP when you’re an author.)
 We have a gold level formation disco team and I’ve achieved bronze in my freestyle solo.
 The ladies I dance with are some of my closest friends and biggest supporters."

-Our dance class was a guest Morris dancer!
+Our dance class was recently visited by a Morris dancer!

 "For me, its food!
 That includes, of course, the activities that go WITH food; i.e. cooking, eating and drinking!